Gravebird/Workin-title/README.md

 In the maze directory, use:
 `python main.py`

+The webserver can be run by running the `server.py` file in the web directory.

 # How to control
 User can control the momvent of the player by using either arrow keys or WASD keys.